TechnoNauts7/TechnoNauts7/README.md

 - 👋 Hi, I’m @TechnoNauts7
 - 👀 I’m interested in ...
 Tech, Cybersecurity, Ai, Anime...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently Pursuing ...
 BCA
 - 💞️ I Want To Be A Successful Ethical Hacker
 - 📫 How to reach me ... ---